 ‘You’ll never close your eyes again.’

-Invasion of the Body Snatchers is a 1978 science fiction horror movie directed by Philip Kaufman from a screenplay written by W. D. Richter (Dracula ; Needful Things).
+INVASION OF THE BODY SNATCHERS is a 1978 science-fiction horror feature film directed by Philip Kaufman from a screenplay written by W. D. Richter (Dracula ; Needful Things).
 It is a remake of the 1956 film of the same name, which was based on the novel The Body Snatchers by Jack Finney.

 The movie stars Donald Sutherland (Don’t Look Now), Brooke Adams (Shock Waves), Veronica Cartwright (Alien), Jeff Goldblum (The Sentinel; The Fly; Jurassic Park) and Leonard Nimoy (Them!; The Brain Eaters; Star Trek).

 A box office success, Invasion of the Body Snatchers was also well received by critics and is considered by some to be among the greatest film remakes.

 In deep space, a race of gelatinous creatures abandon their dying world.
 Pushed through the universe by solar wind, they make their way to Earth and land in San Francisco.
 Some fall on plant leaves, assimilating them and forming small pods with pink flowers.
 Elizabeth Driscoll (Brooke Adams), an employee at the San Francisco health department, is one of several people who bring flowers home.

 The next morning, Elizabeth’s partner, Geoffrey Howell (Art Hindle), suddenly becomes distant, and she senses that something is wrong.
 Her colleague, health inspector Matthew Bennell (Donald Sutherland), suggests that she see his friend, psychiatrist Doctor David Kibner (Leonard Nimoy).
 Kibner suggests that Elizabeth wants to believe that Geoffrey has changed because she is looking for an excuse to get out of their relationship.